boltdesignsystem/bolt/apps/bolt-site/content/20-docs/30-components/Buttons.md

 ### Buttons in bands

-When placed in a band, buttons default to specific colors depending on the background of the band.
+When placed in a themed container (such as a band or a card), buttons are styled based on the container's theme, along with the type of button getting used (primary, secondary, text, etc).

 <figure>
 <img src="../../../images/band_dark_single-button.png" />
-<figcaption>In Dark and X-Dark bands, the primary button is in gold.</figcaption>
+<figcaption>In `dark` and `x-dark` bands, the primary button is in `yellow`.</figcaption>
 </figure>

 <figure>
 <img src="../../../images/band_xlight_one-button.png" />
-<figcaption>In Light and X-Light bands, the primary button is indigo.</figcaption>
+<figcaption>In `light` and `x-light` bands, the primary button is `indigo`.</figcaption>
 </figure>

-When two buttons exist in the same band, the second button is styled as a secondary action within a button group.
+When two buttons exist in the same band, the second button should be styled as a `secondary` button.
+In bands, you can use a button group to create the styling by default.

 <figure>
 <img src="../../../images/band_light_dual-button.png" />
-<figcaption>In Light and X-Light bands, the buttons default to Indigo and White.</figcaption>
+<figcaption>In `light` and `x-light` bands, the primary button color is `indigo` and the secondary is `white`.</figcaption>
 </figure>

-When creating a layout that includes a number of calls to action, such as a trio of cards, use a text link instead to minimize cognitive overload.
+When creating a layout that includes a number of calls to action, such as a trio of cards, use the `text` style button instead of `primary` or `secondary` button styles to minimize cognitive overload.

 <figure>
 <img src="../../../images/band_xlight_three-cards.png" />